-The weather so far this month has been good and is still looking like being quite fair for the rest of the month.
-So, as usual it is a case of 'making hay whilst the sun shines', getting out into the garden when you can & using rainy days to plan your planting for next year.
+Well, what a summer we have had!
+Okay we have had some wet spells throughout August but the garden has needed it.
+The weather looks to continue being more changeable in the north with the possibility of thunderstorms in the south so, as usual it is a case of 'making hay whilst the sun shines', getting out into the garden when you can & using rainy days to plan your planting for next year.

-You should still be enjoying your hanging baskets & containers if you kept up on the watering & feeding during the dry summer but they may need a bit of tidying up with all the rain we have had recently.
+You should still be enjoying your hanging baskets & containers if you kept up on the watering & feeding during the dry summer but they may need a bit of tidying up.
 Some pots of chrysanthemums or other autumn flowers will lift your displays if they are looking a little weather beaten.
 Rather than losing the last flowers it is worth investing in some more pots enabling you to plant up your spring bulbs & displays whilst still having plenty of colour on the patio.
 It is also well worth a visit to the garden centre or a visit to a local open garden to give you some ideas on what is flowering at this time of year & what could be used to brighten up a dull spot in the garden.

 Grow Your Own

 - Keep picking crops of courgettes, runner beans, French beans, and start to pick sweetcorn (ripe kernels contain milky liquid, not clear).

 - You can continue to crop Runner & French beans if you give them some food & water to keep them going.

 - Remove spent raspberry canes from summer-fruiting varieties and tie in the strong new growths.
 Pick autumn-fruiting varieties to keep them cropping.